fusioncharts/dev_centre_docs/chart-guide/standard-charts/drag-able-charts.md

 This sample will showcase the quarterly sales for Apple and Samsung.
 The anchors will represent the sales estimates for Apple and Samsung for Q3 and Q4 are drag-able.
 Recall that in the above drag-able column 2D chart we have configured all the data plots for one dataset to be drag-able.
 In this chart, however, we have made only selected data points of all datasets drag-able.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=dragline "@@open-newtab") page of drag-able line 2D chart.

 A drag-able line 2D chart created to plot the quarterly sales for Apple and Samsung looks like:

 {% embed_all standard-charts-drag-able-charts-example-2.js %}